Americans make up a significant portion of those coming to Croatia for both tourism and to live here long term.

-Our detailed guide on how How to apply for a Blue Card in Croatia is available here.
+Our detailed guide on how to apply for an EU Blue Card in Croatia is available here.

 If you’d rather start your own company, you can issue yourself a work contract as the director of the company and therefore qualify for a work permit.

 This option involves entangling yourself in an endless tax bureaucracy capable of strangling the life right out of you, so it is not recommended if you don’t intend to use the company for business.
 This option should only be used by those who legit want to open and run a company in Croatia.